CIS-4375-Team-10/CIS4375-Team10-Reyhans-Grill/backend/README.md

    npm install
    ```

-2. Copy the sample environment file and fill in your values
+2. Copy the environment file and fill in your values

    ```sh
    cp .env.example .env